minio/minio-java/docs/API.md

 <a name="getObject"></a>
 ### getObject(String bucketName, String objectName, KeyPair key)

-`public CipherInputStream getObject(String bucketName, String objectName, KeyPair key)`
+`public InputStream getObject(String bucketName, String objectName, KeyPair key)`

-Gets entire encrypted object's data, then returns InputStream.
-InputStream is composed of an InputStream and a Cipher so that read() methods return data that are read in from the underlying InputStream but have been additionally processed by the Cipher.
+Gets entire encrypted object's data as InputStream in given bucket, then decrypts the content key associated with the encrypted object using the master key pair passed.
+Then creates a CipherInputStream composed of an InputStream and a Cipher.
+The Cipher is initialized for decryption using the content key, so the CipherInputStream will attempt to read in data and decrypt them, before returning the decrypted data.
+So that read() methods return processed, plain object.

-CipherInputStream should be closed after use, else connection remains open.
+The CipherInputStream must be closed after use else the connection will remain open.

 [View Javadoc](http://minio.github.io/minio-java/io/minio/MinioClient.html#getObject-java.lang.String-java.lang.String-java.security.KeyPair-)

 __Parameters__

 |Param   | Type	  | Description  |
 |:--- |:--- |:--- |